 Code of Conduct Committee Governance

-The onboarding process is determined by the Committee, and the EC will be notified about this process.
-New members are not immediately seated on the Committee, and thus not included in issue resolution, until after onboarding is completed.
+The onboarding process is determined by the Committee, and the EC will be kept informed about this process.
+New members, including the Staff and EC Liaison, are not immediately seated on the Committee and thus not included in issue resolution until after onboarding is completed.

-The current onboarding process involves reading assignments in The Carpentries Code of Conduct documents and selected chapters from How to respond to Code of Conduct Reports (by Valerie Aurora, based on a short guide written by Mary Gardiner).
+The current onboarding process is described in the onboarding procedure document.
 Additionally, incident response training will be organised for the new and existing members to ensure they can confidently serve on the committee.